 If the sight of all those kites floating on the wind inspires you to get one for yourself, head over the outdoor kite store for a great selection of kites and assorted toys.

 Whether you’re an avid kite lover or someone just looking for a fun way to spend a few hours, head down to the beach and check it out!

-Games in Grand Haven and Michigan City take place over two days, Saturday and Sunday.
+Games in Grand Haven take place Friday, Saturday and Sunday and those in Michigan City and Chicago take place over two days, Saturday and Sunday.
 The beach is divided into several soccer fields where teams made up of boys, girls and adults show off their skills to throngs of onlookers.
-Don’t be surprised if you spot players and spectators alike staking a dip in the cool Lake Michigan water in between matches.
+Don’t be surprised if you spot players and spectators alike taking a dip in the cool Lake Michigan water in between matches.

 Groups can sign up at the Soccer in the Sand website.
 There are 4 players and a goalie on the field per side, and event organizers recommend having 7 to 10 players per team.
 Players play barefoot or in socks, with special “sand soccer socks” available for purchase at the event.

 The 2017 Soccer in the Sand tournaments on the lakeshore take place: